Navya-Raj/Centr/README.md

 # Centr
-##Celebrating identities,Empowering minds

-Welcome to Centr – a revolutionary platform empowering individuals on their journey towards self-discovery, pride, and genuine connections.
+Welcome to Centr - Celebrating Identities, Empowering Minds – a revolutionary platform empowering individuals on their journey towards self-discovery, pride, and genuine connections.
 Celebrate diversity, break societal barriers, and find a safe haven for understanding and support.

 ## Motives